TIBCOSoftware/spotfire-sbdf-c/README.md

-# C Library for TIBCO Spotfire® Binary Data Format (SBDF)
+# C Library for Spotfire® Binary Data Format (SBDF)

 This library provides a C-language interface to read and write files in the Spotfire Binary Data Format (SBDF).